paarthbir77/celeb-personality-detection/README.md

 ### To-Do:
 1. At present the code uses google search url, to automate the process such that it does not require google search url
 2. To improve the NLP model, current model provides a training accuracy of 87.5% and a validation accuracy of ~63.2% clearly overfitting.
 New architectures to be considered.
 3. Address the class imbalance, can be done with class weights in loss function.
+4. Integrate scraping from popular websites such as Twitter.
 ### Libraries used:
 1. Beautiful Soup, requests, urllib for scraping
 2. regex for text processing